Bug report #11965

 Can you attach a minimal sample of your DB where the difference is still visible?

-#6 Updated by Matthew Yandell-Thomas about 5 years ago
+#6 Updated by Matthew Yandell-Thomas over 5 years ago

 Yea, the problem persists if I create the DB in both QGIS 2.4 and 2.6